daniel-lanciana/paxos-challenges/README.md

 ### Benchmarks

-Performed on a humble laptop.
+Performed on a humble laptop:

 - 10 wildcards, 0.01s
 - 15 wildcards, 0.45s
 - 20 wildcards, 45.8s

-Ran a test with 100 wildcards for 5+ minutes, which didn't crash but would take a long time to complete!
+Ran a test with 100 wildcards for 5+ minutes, which didn't crash -- but would take a long time to complete!